OfekMalul/terraform_eks/admin_ofek/readme.md

 ![alt text](architect.png)

 ## Description
 This Terraform project implements an Amazon Elastic Kubernetes Service (EKS) cluster.
-It creates a Virtual Private Cloud (VPC) with public subnets distributed across multiple Availability Zones (AZs), provisions an EKS cluster, and establishes policies and roles necessary for the Application Load Balancer (ALB) Ingress Controller
+It creates a Virtual Private Cloud (VPC) with public subnets distributed across multiple Availability Zones (AZs).
+Along with the creation of infrastructure needed for EKS, terrfaorm is being utilized as well to create policies and roles necessary for the Application Load Balancer (ALB) Ingress Controller, and EBS.

+It is recommended to add route 53, CM if you would like to configure ssl trafic to your ALB.

+## EKS Cluster Contents
+The EKS cluster in my personal project contains ArgoCD and an applicaion weather app.
+The Argocd is been deployed with helm and is used for the CD of the CI/CD pipeline (for reference my CI/CD pipeline is at https://github.com/OfekMalul/weather_app_project_eks/tree/main/.github/workflows).
+Argo than continously monitor my gitops repository https://github.com/OfekMalul/helm_charts to manage the deployment of the weather app.

 ## Pre Requirements
 * Terraform installed